-An optional, 1 week-long remote or residential component will allow the students to share their knowledge and perspectives as well as presenting their project proposal plan to the RUSVM research community.
+A short remote or residential component will allow the students to share their knowledge and perspectives as well as presenting their project proposal plan to the RUSVM research community.
 Themed exercises will provide an enhanced foundation in collaborative working in this multidisciplinary field and will focus on defined One Health issues and an opportunity to gain experience of addressing One Health issues in the Caribbean Basin.